 ARTIST BIOGRAPHY

-For 2024, Ann has received a New York State Council on the Arts (NYSCA) Award in Interdisciplinary Arts.
-The supported project is "Mapping Vapours, Sonic Fields."
-In 2022–2023 Ann received a Millay Arts Core Residency Award in Visual Art for Mapping Vapours; a NYSCA/NYFA Artists with Disabilities Pandemic Grant; a Porter Fund Prize from the Berkshire Taconic Foundation also for Mapping Vapours; and a Puffin Foundation Visual Art Grant for Restless Language, Restlessly Yours.
+Ann is currently a semi-finalist in the 2025 Creative Capital Awards Competition.
+For 2024, Ann received a New York State Council on the Arts (NYSCA) Award in Interdisciplinary Arts for sound artworks Mapping Vapours, Act II Sonic Fields.
+In 2022–2023 she received a Millay Arts Core Residency Award in Visual Art for Mapping Vapours; a New York Foundation for the Arts (NYFA) Pandemic Grant; a Porter Fund Prize from the Berkshire Taconic Foundation also for Mapping Vapours; and a Puffin Foundation Visual Art Grant for Restless Language, Restlessly Yours.
 In 2021 Ann was the Artist-in-Residence at VCFA in the Visual Arts MFA Program, and in 2018, was awarded a Yaddo Visual Artist Residency.
 In 2019 her work was the focus of a conference and screening at Universidad De Castilla–LaMancha, Spain, Half-Life: Recent Multidisciplinary Works by Ann Burke Daly.
-The project Half-Life: a Forensics of Plain Sight, was a culture feature in El Pais,"Inch by Inch Against Oblivion...," also in 2019.
+The project Half-Life, was a culture feature in El Pais, also in 2019.
 Ann was awarded a 2016 Artist Residency at MASS MoCA Studios, returning in 2017, and was a Visiting Artist at The American Academy in Rome in 2015.
+In 2015 she was a fellow at Creative Capital and Lower Manhattan Cultural Council Artist's Summer Institute (ASI) on Governor's Island, NY.

 Acknowledgements